-The overall reliability of the index of net retail prices is estimated to be high based on the views of users.
+The overall reliability of the consumer price index is estimated to be high based on the views of users.

-The accuracy of the total index of net retail prices is judged by Statistics Denmark to be within plus/minus 0,1 index points.
+The accuracy of the total consumer price index is judged by Statistics Denmark to be within plus/minus 0,1 index points.